Pursuing Excellence in Governance and Administration

-In partnership with Davis McKenzie (Tla’amin Nation), Principle of Toχʷoχʷ (Becoming Clear) Communications, FNPSS is developing a 15-week Foundations in Communication course aimed at giving First Nation communities the skills and confidence to execute a communications plan.
-Finance, human resources and information management have long been recognized as essential corporate services to a functional and healthy First Nations government.
+In partnership with the Nicola Valley Institute of Technology and Davis McKenzie (Tla’amin Nation), Principle of Toχʷoχʷ (Becoming Clear) Communications, FNPSS is offering a 15-week Foundations for Professional Communication course aimed at giving First Nation communities and Indigenous organizations the skills and confidence to execute a communications plan.
+Finance, human resources and information management have long been recognized as essential corporate services to a functional and healthy First Nations government or organization.
 What is often missing is the multiplier effect that strong communications bring to any organization.
-This accredited survey course will teach a wide array of fundamental communications skills for internal communications, media relations, community engagement, branding and communications planning from an Indigenous perspective.
+This accredited course will teach a wide array of fundamental communications skills for internal communications, media relations, community engagement, branding and communications planning from an Indigenous perspective.

 Communications Technology Webinars